 It is advisable and more affordable to have a group of friendly professionals working with you to address your vulnerabilities, compared to discovering these issues at the hands of criminal enterprises who seek to exploit your data and reputation for their gain.
-In this article, our goal is to inform you about red team exercises, describe the objectives of a red team exercise, and explain how red team assessments are different from very important penetration tests.
+In this article, our goal is to inform you about red team exercises, describe the objectives of a red team exercise, and explain how red team assessments are different from crucial penetration tests.

 What are red team exercises?

-Why conduct red team exercises and what is the objective?
+Why conduct red team exercises, and what is the objective?

-The objectives of a red team exercise are mainly defined by what the manufacturer or supply chain partner to learn from the exercise, and what has been defined in the scope of the exercise to be tested.
+The objectives of a red team exercise are mainly defined by what the manufacturer or supply chain partner to learn from the exercise and what has been defined in the scope of the exercise to be tested.
 There are 3 common objectives that red team members accomplish during the exercise.

 - The first objective of a red team exercise is to identify any physical, hardware, software, and human vulnerabilities that affect the security of your business.
 Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises are focused on identifying and exploiting multiple vulnerabilities across multiple environments, including trying to gain physical access to specific locations owned by the business.

 - The second objective of a red team exercise is to obtain a realistic understanding of the risks that your business can face.
 As the scope of what can be tested is increased, more vulnerabilities and risks will be revealed.
-Red team exercises focus on multiple security aspects that can affect a business, including procedures used for guiding visitors around a facility, training used to prepare employees for cyber incidents, and the equipment and their setup used for physically securing a facility.
+Red team exercises focus on multiple security aspects that can affect a business, including procedures for guiding visitors around a facility, training used to prepare employees for cyber incidents, and the equipment and their setup used for physically securing a facility.

 - The final objective of a red team exercise is to help address and fix all identified security weaknesses.
-Once the risks that affect a manufacturer or business have been identified, a report is given from the red team that will include how the vulnerability was exploited and what changes should be made to prevent the vulnerability from being exploited again.
+Once the risks that affect a manufacturer or business have been identified, a report from the red team will include how the vulnerability was exploited and what changes should be made to prevent the vulnerability from being exploited again.